 In conjunction with therapy, you can also try the following things at home:

 The sooner you ask for help, the sooner you can get back to enjoying your life.

 Neurosis vs. Psychosis

 As we look at neurosis, it’s important to understand what it is and what it is not.
 Neurosis is essentially the opposite of psychosis because a person with psychosis has lost touch with reality.
 People with a neurosis are fully rooted in reality, even if they experience and imagine it more strongly, which can lead to their increased levels of unease and anxiety.

 Those with psychosis, on the other hand, have difficulty separating what’s real from what’s not.
 Unlike neurosis, psychosis often does result in delusions and hallucinations.

 Psychosis has a number of different origins.
-For instance, it can be the product of a person's environment or the sign of a mental illness.
+For instance, it can be the product of a person’s environment or the sign of a mental illness.
 It can even be caused by things like sleep deprivation or the use of drugs and alcohol.
-In addition, some women can suffer from a form of psychosis known as "postpartum psychosis," which typically sets in within a few weeks of giving birth.
+In addition, some women can experience a form of psychosis known as “postpartum psychosis,” which typically sets in within a few weeks of giving birth.

 Another important distinction between neuroses and psychoses is that neuroses do not affect a person’s ability to carry out their everyday activities, whereas psychoses do.

 Because early intervention is so important, you should know the early signs of psychosis, so you can seek treatment immediately if you recognize them in yourself or someone else.